B0-B/cabinet/README.md

 # cabinet

-A safespace and repository for short applets, terminal games and random alogrithms in different languages.
+A safe space and repository for short applets, terminal games and random alogrithms in different languages.